 They have five thatched treehouses to sleep up to five people.
 All of them are sturdy and well designed with access via wooden staircases and walkways built high up around the trees.
 There are varying numbers of beds, plus indoor and outdoor seating/dining areas from where you can catch glimpses of many animals and birds which tend to go unnoticed from ground level; squirrels, woodpeckers and night time owls for example.

 The accommodation is B&B and you’ll the friendly owners provide you with a top class fresh breakfast to start your day with.
 Other meals, both hot and cold can also be provided throughout the day with a bit of advanced notice.

 Safety might of course be a concern with young children and you’re naturally advised to keep an eye on them more so than in conventional accommodation even though you’ll find all areas carefully fenced and secured.

 The property is a farm stay and so has a fully working farm which guests are welcome to explore.
-It has a large herd of dairy cattle, a flock of hens and also produces a variety of crops; wheat, rapeseed, sugar beet, flax and corn.
+They have a large herd of dairy cattle, a flock of hens and also produce a variety of crops; wheat, rapeseed, sugar beet, flax and corn.